The Maryland Native Plant Society

 University of Maryland Extension - Garrett County Master Gardeners

 The Maryland Native Plant Society is partnering with both New Germany State Park and the Friends of New Germany State Park to sponsor this FREE event!
-The public is welcome to attend (no registration required) but your support of the vendors & organizations through your purchases is deeply appreciated!
-Snacks and drinks will be available at the Lake House.
-There’s a possibility that there will also be a food truck selling sandwiches, so stay tuned for updates!
+The public is welcome to attend (no registration required) but your support of the vendors and organizations through your purchases is deeply appreciated!
+Enjoy, hot dogs, snacks and drinks at the Lake House or pack a picnic lunch and spend the day at this beautiful mountain park!

 Driving Directions: